 - Community reinforcement approach (CRA): CRA is a highly structured and intensive type of therapy that offers a combination of services over a 24-week period.
 The sessions will build coping skills, assertive communication, vocational abilities, and healthy social outlets to increase the person’s positive behaviors.

 Since finding the support of trusted friends and family members is another aspect of MAT, many therapy options will include significant others in treatment.
-Other people in recovery can attend support group meetings as a way to extended and enhance their social network.2
+Other people in recovery can attend support group meetings as a way to extend and enhance their social network.2

-Cost of Medication Assisted Therapy
+Cost of Medication-Assisted Therapy

 - The type of treatment.